Weltzheimer/Johnson House: History

 The house remained in the Weltzheimer family until the early 1960s.
 The next two owners made drastic changes to the property.
 They first removed many of the original plantings and planted numerous trees close to the house, breaking the visual connection from the interior to the exterior.
 One owner also installed a brick column to support a sagging roof overhang.
 A speculator bought the house in 1966 and subdivided the property into four lots.
 The house was painted and downspouts were added.
-Inside, white formica counter tops and mahogany cabinets were installed in the kitchen.
+Inside, white formica countertops and mahogany cabinets were installed in the kitchen.
 Other significant changes were made in every room of the house.

 In 1968 the home was purchased by Ellen H. Johnson, a Professor of Modern Art at Oberlin College.
 She bought the house to prevent further damage and soon embarked on a daunting restoration that continued for the 25 years that she owned the house.
 Johnson also began to undo some of the changes to the landscape to restore the feeling of serenity and connectedness that Wright intended.

 In the 1970s, concerned about the future of the house, Ellen Johnson made arrangements for the house to be transferred to Oberlin College upon her death.
 To ensure that the home would be properly maintained and that the college would not dispose of it, she also arranged for a maintenance endowment.